 Our Top Pick for Australians Booking Train Tickets in Europe: Trainline

-In a bit more detail, here’s why were recommending Trainline.
+But in a bit more detail, here’s why were recommending Trainline.

 - Trainline pricing mirrors the major national train companies’ own dynamic prices, though there is an added surcharge of about 3% depending on your computer’s IP and the type of ticket you are booking.
 The 3% charge is quite low compared to what other private platforms, travel agents, and ticket brokers charge to Australians.

 - For complex trips and those crossing borders, Trainline is generally even better than the national rail operators’ own prices, because it finds smarter routes and avoids the large surcharges that the rail operators charge each other.
+It also shows competing budget train options and private operators, like Ouigo (France and Spain, soon Italy), Iryo (Spain), Avlo (Spain), and FlixTrain (Germany and Sweden)—other sites don’t point you to these huge money-saving options.

 - Trainline has a straightforward interface, without the clutter of hotel ads, pop-ups, and other annoyances of most platforms.